oclipa/csharp-cheat-sheet/README.md

 Allows algorithms to be selected at runtime.
 The strategy pattern is intended to provide a means to define a family of algorithms, encapsulate each one as an object, and make them interchangeable.
 The strategy pattern lets the algorithms vary independently from clients that use them.

+This is of particular relevance for the Dependency Injection pattern.
     </code>
 </button>
 <div class="content" style="display: none;" markdown="1">